-June is a funny month here in Victoria – locals lovingly refer to it as June-uary because of the temperamental weather patterns.
-One thing we all agree on is that no matter how sporadic, the return of warmer weather and our favourite warm weather activities, is a reason to celebrate!
-One of the best and most relaxing ways to spend a day in Victoria is finding a great picnic spot to spend an afternoon soaking up the sun.
-While Victoria is abundant with pretty picnic spots, if you are looking for something a little special, we’ve got the inside scoop on how to make the most of your alfresco adventures.
+Vancouver Island, British Columbia is one of the most incredible places on Earth – especially as the weather gets warmer!
+In Victoria, BC one of the best and most relaxing ways to spend a day is by finding a great park to have a picnic and soak up the sun!
+While Greater Victoria has and abundance of pretty picnic spots, if you are looking for something a little special, we’ve got the inside scoop on how to make the most of your alfresco adventures!

-Goldstream Park might just be the most popular park near Victoria for both locals and visitors.
-This gorgeous park is known for the stunning trails, lookouts, waterfalls and the annual salmon run.
-It’s a great place to come for a picnic to fuel a hike or just to sit among 600 year-old trees near a rushing stream.
+This incredible park might be one of the most popular places for hiking, camping and picnicking in Victoria!
+Known for its stunning trails, lookouts, waterfalls and the annual salmon run, it’s a great place to come for a picnic to fuel a hike or just to sit among 600 year-old trees near a rushing stream.
 There are picnic tables and fire pits that are perfect for a cookout on those chilly days or you can stop at 900 Degrees Wood-Fired Pizza before you go and feast on delicious hand-crafted pizza while listening to the sounds of nature.

-The remarkable Gowlland Park Provincial Park is the perfect place near Sidney to immerse yourself in nature.
-It has 25 kilometers of hiking trails, lookouts and pristine shoreline.
-While this isn’t the place to go for a quick picnic, it is a perfect place for anyone who is looking to earn a fabulous picnic overlooking the Saanich Inlet.
+The remarkable Gowlland Tod Provincial Park is a favourite with hikers and is the perfect place near Sidney to immerse yourself in nature.
+It has 25 kilometres of hiking trails, wildflowers, lookouts and pristine shoreline.
+While this isn’t the place to go for a quick picnic, it is a perfect place for anyone who is looking to earn a fabulous picnic by hiking up to one of the lookouts where you can have unobstructed views of the Saanich Inlet.
 Before you set out, a quick stop at The Market on Millstream is a great idea.
 At this locally owned, organic grocery store you can find an amazing assortment of both prepared foods and organic groceries to throw in your pack for a gourmet picnic on the peak.

 If you are looking for a great spot for a beach picnic on the Peninsula, look no farther than Coles Bay Regional Park.
 Nestled in a small cove, this little beach is a beloved warm-weather spot for locals and a great place for a seaside picnic.
 It is rocky so it’s best to bring folding chairs for comfort and if not, there are many driftwood logs to use as seating while you visit.
 Need to add a little oomph to your picnic?
 Stop by the Fickle Fig on your way for an impressive selection of in-house made sandwiches and baked goods!

-The spectacularly beautiful Lochside Trail in Sidney is a must for a picnic!
+The spectacularly beautiful Lochside Trail in Sidney is a must!
 In total, the trail stretches all the way from Swartz Bay to downtown Victoria and winds its way along Sidney’s oceanfront.
-This section of the trail is flat, paved, well maintained and a very popular walkway that leads from Beacon Ave. to Tulista Park.
-Tulista has a large grassy area perfect for laying out a blanket in the sunshine and watching the water.
+This section of the trail is a very popular walk because it is flat, paved and well maintained and leads from Beacon Avenue to Tulista Park – an incredible picnic spot for bird watching!
+Tulista has a large grassy area perfect for laying out a blanket in the sunshine and watching the bald eagles soar.
 If you want to make a change from the traditional picnic fare, head to Fish on Fifth where you’ll find exquisite fish and chips as well as burgers, salads and plenty of vegan menu items.

 Dallas Road has a spectacular seaside trail that is the perfect way to spend a sunny spring day.
-All along this urban trail are many parks, green spaces and little beaches all perfect for a spring picnic but our favourite spot to enjoy a little alfresco dining is Finlayson Point.
-Choose between a small patch of crushed shell beach, atop a smooth tidepool studded boulder or perched on a grassy outcrop and watch the sun sparkle on the ocean.
-Stroll down Cook Street Village and stop in at Bubby Rose’s to stock up on something delicious to enjoy in the sun.
+Along this urban trail you can enjoy the gorgeous views of the Salish Sea and the Olympic Mountains in the distance, stop at Clover Point and watch the windsurfers soar and skate over the water and find lots of green spaces and little beaches all perfect for a spring picnic!
+Our favourite spot to enjoy a little alfresco dining is Finlayson Point where you can choose to picnic on the beach, atop a smooth tidepool studded boulder or perched on a grassy outcrop and watch the sun sparkle on the ocean.
+If you don’t want to pack a picnic, you can stroll down Cook Street Village and stop in at Bubby Rose’s to stock up on something delicious to enjoy in the sun.
 If you’re coming from James Bay, the Breakwater Cafe at Ogden point is the perfect place to find something yummy to-go.

 To the east of downtown Victoria is the beautiful, heritage neighbourhood of Oak Bay that boasts some of the most picturesque streets and beautiful homes in Victoria.
 It’s in this prestigious and peaceful neighbourhood that you’ll find Willows Beach, a lovely greenspace park and beach with soft sand and calm surf.
 On a sunny day, this neighbourhood treasure is a wonderful place to picnic, especially if you’ve stopped at either Willows Galley for some good old fashioned fish and chips, served in the traditional newspaper wrapping or Ottavio for some exquisite imported charcuterie.